-- The tutoring program is mandatory, based on the course coordinator's recommendation. - Faculty participation in the program is expected and encouraged. - A faculty member is appointed to coordinate the tutorial program.

-- Students who serve as tutors will be selected according to their academic accomplishments. - Student tutors will receive a stipend for their participation.

-The tutorial program in the clinical phase differs from that in the Biomedical Sciences.
-In the Clinical Sciences, professors are responsible for providing or coordinating any help that students may require.
+- o The tutoring program is mandatory, based on the course coordinator's recommendation. - o Faculty participation in the program is expected and encouraged. - o A faculty member is appointed to coordinate the tutorial program. - O Students who serve as tutors will be selected according to their academic accomplishments. - o Student tutors will receive a stipend for their participation. - The tutorial program in the clinical phase differs from that in the Biomedical Sciences.
+In the Clinical Sciences, professors are responsible for providing or coordinating any help that students may require. - Library the Library facilities are divided in the following areas: Study Room, Electronic Center, Computer Aided Instruction Laboratory (CAI), Individual Study Areas, Serial Publications Collection, Information Literacy Room, Audiovisual Equipment Room, Photocopiers Room, and collections of Reference, Reserve and Circulation.
+The printed and non-printed resources are diverse and specialized and comprise the necessary and essential resources that student need to comply with the academic programs.

-- Library the Library facilities are divided in the following areas: Study Room, Electronic Center, Computer Aided Instruction Laboratory (CAI), Individual Study Areas, Serial Publications Collection, Information Literacy Room, Audiovisual Equipment Room, Photocopiers Room, and collections of Reference, Reserve and Circulation.
-The printed and non-printed resources are diverse and specialized and comprise the necessary and essential resources that student need to comply with the academic programs. - Faculty research mentoring -students are assigned faculty members as mentors for their research project.
-Faculty research mentors assist the academic support system by providing structure and support to all students throughout the four years of medical education. - Peer mentoring (Big Brother/Sister) a peer mentoring/sponsorship program is promoted among students.
+- Faculty research mentoring students are assigned faculty members as mentors for their research project.
+Faculty research mentors assist the academic support system by providing structure and support to all students throughout the four years of medical education. - Clinical advisors administrative staff and clinical faculty provide academic advising to assist students with their educational and career planning, and the selection of appropriate electives to achieve their goals. - Peer mentoring (Big Brother/Sister) a peer mentoring/sponsorship program is promoted among students.
 Mentors follow up on students during their four years and provide informal advising that is flexible, proactive and positive in nature.
 These pairings are a unique element in the academic support system and serve as sounding boards for common, everyday questions relating to courses and administrative matters. - Policies and procedures polices have been set in place to provide for a safe and adequate learning environment where students may achieve their academic goals successfully such as student workload, health service, mistreatment, exposure to blood and airborne pathogens, etc.

-COUNSELING AND ADVISORY SERVICES
+COUNSELING SERVICES